Godzuche/blog/_posts/2024-07-26-creating-site-using-jekyll-on-github-pages.md

 3. **Create `index.md`:**

    `index.md` will be the main content file for your site.
+It is the home page of your site.
     Create this file in the root directory of your repository and add some initial content.

      ```yml
      ---